 As usual, each of the three major Executive MBA rankings employs vastly different methodologies.
 The U.S. News ranking of the top 25 U.S. programs is based entirely on a survey sent to deans and senior faculty of business schools.
 The Financial Times ranking is the result of two surveys: one to the schools and another to alumni of the programs.
 The list incorporates 16 different metrics, with the most emphasis, 40%, on salaries.
 A total of 4,810 alumni completed the survey last year.
 The Economist culls 24 different metrics from surveys to schools and alumni, placing a weight of 27.5% on pay.
 Roughly 8,000 alums completed the Economist surveys last year.

 Not surprisingly, perhaps, all three of the latest rankings end up with completely different winners.
 Besides Chicago topping the U.S. list and Yale taking first prize in The Economist, MIT’s Sloan School of Management is the top-rated U.S. standalone EMBA program on the Financial Times’ list.

 As with all rankings, there are some glaring anomalies that can have a dramatic impact on the results.
-Wharton, for example, is in second place in both the U.S. News and the U.S. EMBA players on the Financial Times list.
+Wharton, for example, is in second place in both U.S. News and by the Financial Times among the U.S. EMBA players.
 But it is not ranked at all by The Economist because the school isn’t willing to cooperate with the magazine.
 Similarly, MIT Sloan is ranked by both U.S. News and the Financial Times but not The Economist, presumably for the same reason.
 UC-Berkeley’s highly respected EMBA program, meantime, isn’t ranked by the Financial Times, though it is ninth best on the U.S. News list and second-best among the U.S. programs on The Economist ranking.